magalhaes-andre/sales-system/readme.md

 _(If you don't have it) => docker run -d --name mongodb -p 27017:27017 mongo_

+There are request examples in the Postman Collections in this repository.
 ### _There is also a Dockerfile for building this application into a container_ (Not working yet)